theAnshulGupta/Tic-Tac-Toe/README.md

 - Upon having any row, column, or diagonal of three shapes, a line is drawn through the completed row
 - Turn name and winner/tie is displayed on bottom left

 Made a while back, recently uploaded.
-And yes my image names are weird.